hlavacs/ViennaLockLessTable/README.md

 * Push-back only view allowed.
 * Adding new rows by: owning view and push-back only views.

-It must be noted that irrespective of the sync mode, adding new rows at the end of the table will never interfere with normal table operations, be it reading, writing, erasing etc. A view can add new rows in the following situations:
+It must be noted that irrespective of the sync mode, adding new rows at the end of the table will not interfere with normal table operations, be it reading, writing, adding, swapping, removing, etc. A view can add new rows in the following situations:
-* Its table uses sync modes VLLT_SYNC_EXTERNAL, VLLT_SYNC_INTERNAL_PUSHBACK, VLLT_SYNC_DEBUG_PUSHBACK
+* It is the sole owner of the table, i.e., it has write access to all columns, or
-* It is the sole owner of the table, i.e., it has write access to all columns.
+* the table sync mode includes PUSHBACK and the view is a pushback-only view.
 This enables game systems to produce new items any time without interfering with other systems.

 When creating a view, the columns this view wants to access, as well as the intended use (read only or read/write) must be specified.
 This is done using variadic type lists in the templated version of the view() function.